blumberger/Analysis_Scripts/README.md

 Values can be strings, floats, ints or lists.

-Strings are set either with or without double quotation marks: "str"
+Strings are set with double quotation marks: "str"

 floats and ints are set without quotation marks